 Yes, I'm trying to recall. . . .
 We hit a crisis at that point, and the group that went out--Parsons was on home leave, and we had a meeting in the Pentagon in the secretary of Defences office, and there were a mob of people there There were -I can't quite recall now what prompted the meeting, but there was a crisis of some sort in Laos.
 And the JCS gave a briefing, that's right, as part of the thing, and it was on the Pathet Lao positioning, and they suddenly discovered that there were passes over the mountains that had some importance to the Ho Chi Minh trail. and this great discovery was being lectured on at this meeting.
-And at the time, the Secretary of Defense -- I can't think, I wonder that might have been [Thomas, Gates [Jr.] at the time_might have been, but whoever it was asked if I had a comment to make, and I said, $^{ m extsf{N}}$ Take a look at that map that the JCS was showing us of Pathet Lao and the other situations on the thing," and I said, "it should tell everybody here just one thing.
-You've got an ambassador who no home leave here he doesn't belong here he belongs out in Vientiane right this momento end the rest of you who are asking questions ought to have people out there with him who would tell you immediately and take a first-hand look."
-And the a I remember Irwin was picked right on the spot to go immediately, and, said to me on the side, "You and your big mouth," you know."
-[Laughter] O'BRIEN:
+And at the time, the Secretary of Defense -- I can't think, I wonder that might have been [Thomas, Gates [Jr.] at the time_might have been, but whoever it was asked if I had a comment to make, and I said, Take a look at that map that the JCS was showing us of Pathet Lao and the other situations on the thing," and I said, "it should tell everybody here just one thing.
+You've got an ambassador who on home leave here he doesn't belong here he belongs out in Vientiane right this momento end the rest of O'BRIEN: